 Easy equipment visibility

-Everything mentioned above is available and visible for teams to see in the TracSENSE portal in real-time.
+Everything mentioned above is available and visible for teams to see in the Asset Intelligence portal in real-time.
 It’s accessible using desktops, mobile devices or an RFID scanner.

 Outcome: One single portal for viewing all stock and its status, saving time for paramedics and teams at base.

 With ambulance teams facing increasing pressures, implementing technology that can make their lives easier and improve patient outcomes is a win-win.
-ACETECH TracSENSE is an innovative solution: ensuring all the ambulance kit is where it should be – and functioning properly.
+ACETECH Asset Intelligence is an innovative solution: ensuring all the ambulance equipment is where it should be – and functioning properly.
 It supports improved patient outcomes and reduces stress for paramedic teams and the crew back at base.
 Not to mention helping them to meet challenging Government targets and save lives through using equipment that works – exactly where it should be.